 NOTE: If the alarm still exists after clearing it, it is redisplayed within 5 seconds.

 EQUIPMENT DAMAGE HAZARD

-Failure to follow this caution may result in equipment damage.
-Be sure to allow enough time for compressor start-up and shutdown between checkout tests so that you do not shortcycle the compressors.
+Be sure to allow enough time for compressor start-up and shutdown between checkout tests so that you do not short-cycle the compressors.